Ferks-FK/Pterodactyl-AutoAddons/README.md

 <h1 align="center">Development</h1>

 This script was created and is being maintained by [Ferks - FK](https://github.com/Ferks-FK).

 <h1 align="center">Extra informations</h1>

-If you have a theme, and would like to add it to the script, feel free to suggest it in the support group.
+If you have a addon, and would like to add it to the script, feel free to suggest it in the support group.